Painting Over Textured Walls: What You Should Know

 How to Paint Textured Walls

-You’ll Want to Clean Every Nook and Cranny
+Clean Every Nook and Cranny

 Thoroughly cleaning your surfaces is an essential preparation step for any painting project.
 Painting over textured walls is certainly no exception.
 As a matter of fact, cleaning textured surfaces typically requires more effort than cleaning smooth ones.
 This is because the various protrusions and indentations of textured walls make it easier for dust, debris, and other particles to build up.
-To remove dust and debris, vacuum your walls with a bristle brush attachment from the top to the bottom, and then scrub the walls with a proper cleaning solution and durable sponge.
+To remove dust and debris, vacuum your walls with a bristle brush attachment from top to bottom, then scrub the walls with a proper cleaning solution and durable sponge.

-Don’t Forget to Tape those Edges
+Don’t Forget to Tape Those Edges

 Painter’s tape is a staple for any interior painting project, making it easier to create straight lines and avoid getting paint where you don’t want it.
 You’ll want to use painter’s tape when painting over textured walls as well, but not your typical fare.
-In this context, you’ll want to use a product specifically designed for textured surfaces — these specialty painter’s tapes require a two-step process.
+In this context, you’ll want to use a product specifically designed for textured surfaces.
+These specialty painter’s tapes require a two-step process.
 First, the tape is placed where you want it.
 Then, you apply a liquid sealing solution to the tape edges to prevent any paint from bleeding past the desired line.
 While this process is more involved, the results are worth the effort.

 Priming Is Essential